PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-08 15:01:50
+Last updated: 2024-04-08 15:02:23
-Random Quote: I thought I was the inventor, but the greatest invention of all is the free gift of eternal life. - Rick Sanchez
+Random Quote: I am scared, 'cause I don't know how to fly.
+But you're there at the bottom of the slide to catch me when I fall. - Hannah Baker